AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/cfg-data-rechecks.md

 ---
-title: Configuring data rechecks
+title: Configuring Data Checks
-zendesk_id: 360016506452
+description: Learn how to configure data columns with changeable values.
 ---
+# Configuring Data Checks

 In a database table, there can be data columns with changeable values.
 For example, in an _orders)_ table there might be a column called **status**.
 When an order is initially written to the database, the status column might contain the value _pending_.
 The order will then be replicated in your [Data Warehouse](../data-warehouse-mgr/tour-dwm.md) with this _pending_ value.